 The previous section described the information that is passed between the control block and the COBOL program when a program is run.
 The following sections describe the menu facilities provided with the trap screen.
 To use these facilities, you set the options you want, then press Enter to start to run your screenset.

 To run a screenset from a previous release of Dialog System through the Trap, you must ensure that the screenset is resaved with the current version number, or there will be an error.
-You must either run the screenset in a development environment, where the screenset is loaded and automatically resaved with the correct version number before it enters the Trap, or you must run the screenset throught the development system to load and save it before you invoke it using a call from an application to DS.
+You must either run the screenset in a development environment, where the screenset is loaded and automatically resaved with the correct version number before it enters the Trap, or you must run the screenset through the development system to load and save it before you invoke it using a call from an application to Ds.

-If you try to run a screenset from a previous release of Dialog System by using a call from an application to DS (rather than Dsrun), the screenset will load, but it is not resaved, and an error occurs because the version number is wrong.
+If you try to run a screenset from a previous release of Dialog System by using a call from an application to Ds (rather than Dsrun), the screenset will load, but it is not resaved, and an error occurs because the version number is wrong.